ejena-black/dev-test/README.md

 $ npm run test:cov
 ```

+## Datbase : PostgreSQL
+[Highly Reliable] PostgreSQL supports foreign keys, stored procedures, joins, and views in several languages.
+It includes various data types and supports the storage of large objects, including pictures, sounds, and videos.
+Since it is open-source, it’s backed by developers who provide an unmatched maintenance system by regularly trying to find bugs and improving the software.

+[Flexible] PostgreSQL is open-source, hence the code is freely available to modify cross-platform — it can be suited to work on any platform, including Windows, Solaris, OS X, and Linux.
+In addition to that, it can accommodate several users simultaneously, blocking only concurrent updates of the same row.

+[Replication] PostgreSQL includes built-in synchronous replication, which ensures that the primary node would wait for each write until a duplicate node has written the data to its transaction log.
+The durability of the transaction can be specified per database, session, and user, irrespective of its synchronicity.
+This helps speed up the transaction because it doesn’t need to confirm whether the transaction is reaching a synchronous standby, especially when some flows don’t require these guarantees.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).